wduquette/molt/molt-book/src/ref/array.md

 **TCL Liens**: does not support filtering the list.

+## array set *arrayName* *list*

+Merges a flat list of keys and values into the array, creating the array variable if necessary.
+The list must have an even number of elements.
+It's an error if the variable exists but isn't an array.

 ## array size *arrayName*

 Returns the number of elements in the named array.
 If there is no array